AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/catalogs.md

 In Experience Decisioning, catalogs serve as central containers for organizing decision items.
 Each catalog is linked to an Adobe Experience Platform schema, encompassing all the attributes assignable to a decision item.

-For now, all created decision items are consolidated within a single "Offers" catalog, accessible via the **[!UICONTROL Items]** menu.
+For now, all created decision items are consolidated within a single "Offers" catalog, accessible via the **[!UICONTROL  Catalogs]** menu.

 ![](assets/catalogs-list.png)